• Recipes

 This post may contain affiliate links.
 Please read my disclosure policy.

-Egg Drop Soup is a perfectly light and simple soup that everyone loves.
-With a flavorful chicken broth base and light wisps of egg throughout, this soup is a wonderful and warming dish your whole family will request again and again.
+With a flavorful chicken broth base and light wisps of egg throughout, Egg Drop Soup is a wonderful, light and simple soup your whole family will request again and again.

 The first time I made this soup, my kids went crazy over it and devoured every single sip.
 They requested it again the very next day for lunch.